-Note: Clarity and calcium are reported as averages.
-TP is reported as an average for lakes with three to five years of data.
-Trends are reported for lakes with more than five years of data.
+Note: Clarity is reported as an average.
+TP is reported as an average for sites with three to five years of data.
+Trends are reported for sites with more than five years of data.
 Trophic status is described in terms of three broad categories - oligotrophic, mesotrophic, and eutrophic.
-TP concentrations between 10-20 μ g/L indicate a mesotrophic or moderately enriched environment.
+TP concentrations between 10-20 $\mu$ g/L indicate a mesotrophic or moderately enriched environment.